CONTAINER SHIPPING - FCLFULL CONTAINER LOAD

 The moving business is unregulated in many parts of the US and is rife with unsavory people and practices preying upon overwhelmed individuals.
 The international moving business isn’t any better

 Moving on to the second question, you need to thoroughly come to terms with what you want to be packing into a container.
-You should check out the “MOVING TO COSTA RICA” page on the website for some creative solutions and valuable hints on what you may or may not want to bring with you to Costa Rica.
+You should check out the “MOVING TO COSTA RICA” page for some creative solutions and valuable hints on what you may or may not want to bring with you to Costa Rica.
 Many people find that moving to Costa Rica is an opportunity to ‘start over’ and free themselves from rampant consumerism.
 They find unloading all those years of accumulated STUFF rather cathartic, if not addictive.
 Well, Costa Rica certainly affords opportunity for a simpler lifestyle and, given the much higher cost of STUFF in CR, starting a new collection of STUFF while here can be cost prohibitive.
 On the flip side of that, some things you may need such as ceiling fans, plumbing fixtures, appliances or new mattresses may be much cheaper or more available at home, and re-acquiring things you need can be expensive.
 Or, if you already own everything you need to set up your new home in Costa Rica, you may want to just send it on down.
-Repurchasing can be time consuming and costly, and you may find selections very limited.
+Repurchasing can be time consuming and costly, and you will certainly find selections more limited.

 What Does a Container Cost?